openearth/xbeach-docs/docs/xbeach_manual.rst

 using the keyword :par:`nd`.

-Three types of bed layers are distinguished: 1) the top layer 2) the variable or “breathing” layer and 3) the bottom layers.
+Three types of bed layers are distinguished: 1) the top layer 2) the variable or âbreathingâ layer and 3) the bottom layers.
 At least one of each type of bed layer is needed, which makes that at least three bed layers are required (see :ref:`sec-bed-composition`).
 Each bed layer has a thickness.
 Choosing bed layer thicknesses that are in